 Color: Striped gray-brown on top, with gray undersides and an orange or rust-colored tail.

 The males exhibit a unique flight courtship behavior by making a winnowing sound with their wings.
-About three weeks after being bred, females hatch four well-developed young that grow to adult size in four weeks.
+About three weeks after breeding females hatch four well-developed young that grow to adult size in four weeks.

 Snipe probe wet ground with their long beaks for worms, grubs, and insect larvae.